RobRendell/gTove/README.md

 The implemented list is very long, and has been moved into a [separate file](./implemented.md).
 This section will now only list recently completed items which have not yet been released.

-* Account for optional PDF layers that appear in the order list but not in the actual PDF (deleted perhaps?)

 ## Plans/TODO

 ### Bugs